 You can download the flyer for the event here.

-The imaging workshop will be on the 29th and 30th January 2020.
-The main seminars will be held in the LMI Conference Centre.
-The Image Analysis hands-on sessions will be held in a University of Liverpool PC teaching room.
+The imaging workshop was held on the 29th and 30th January 2020.
+The main seminars were in the LMI Conference Centre.
+The Image Analysis hands-on sessions was in a University of Liverpool PC teaching room.

 IMARIS TRAINING IS NOW FULL HOWEVER YOU CAN REGISTER FOR THE WAITING LIST.
 The Imaris image analysis workshop will be charged at £20 per person for morning session and £30 per person for afternoon session.